- IMPORTANT INFO

 CLASS OF 2021 INFO

 Welcome to Beckman High School!

 I’d like to take a moment to introduce myself.
 My name is Donnie Rafter and I am the proud principal of Beckman High School.
-I have been a part of the Beckman team for the last eight years and may have met many of you, but I'd like to tell you a little bit about myself and my hopes for Beckman High School.
-My wife and I both grew up in the city of Tustin and matriculated through Tustin Unified School District schools and we also have children attending TUSD schools.
-I am proud to say that I am a product of the Tustin Unified School District.
+I have been a part of the Beckman community for several years now and may have met many of you, but I'd like to tell you a little bit about myself and my hopes for Beckman High School.
+I grew up in Tustin and am a product of Tustin Unified School District.
 After high school, I graduated from UC Irvine and taught math and coached volleyball at Woodbridge High School in Irvine for nine years.
-Having served as an Assistant Principal at Beckman for the last four years, I have deep understanding of the culture and needs of Beckman's community.
-I feel my experience in both Irvine and Tustin Unified will enable me to continue to build upon the traditions and history of our school.
+The vast majority of my life experiences have been shaped while living within the Tustin and Irvine communities which has been extremely beneficial during my time here at Beckman.

 I believe that communication and collaboration between administrators, parents, teachers, and students is essential for the success of our school.
-As we look towards the new school year, please do not hesitate to contact me.
+As we progress through the school year, please do not hesitate to contact me.
 In an attempt to hear from as many members of the Beckman Community as possible, I'd like to ask you to take a moment to share your thoughts in a very brief survey here.

 Thank you and I look forward to working with you in the near future.